|

 itself?
 Is there no connection with ethnic troubles, with sexist

-attitudes, with a speciesist lack of respect for nonhuman beings, with
+attitudes, with a speciesist lack of respect for nonhuman beings,

-direct bearing on the tenability of 'er[3] total
+questions which have a direct bearing on the tenability of

-world-view are evaded by the sparrow of the old faith: 'e runs away from
+'er[3] total world-view are evaded by the sparrow of the old

-contemporary answers to them, 'e flees them.
-This is the flight of
+This is the flight of today's sparrow.

 Rather than supporting a denominational doctrine that presents the best